 Think about how you’ve contributed to the situation rather than simply apportioning blame.
 You might say, “We may have a misunderstanding because I haven’t been clear in my expectations.” or “I’ve been feeling stressed about this situation so I may not have handled it as well as I could have.”

-When we approach an uncomfortable conversation, aware of our own shortcomings, it gives us the opportunity to put aside defensiveness.
+When we approach a difficult conversation, aware of our own shortcomings, it gives us the opportunity to put aside defensiveness.
 If you’re willing to be vulnerable, you might be surprised at how readily the other person can meet you in a similar frame of mind.

 Rather than launching into an attack, make sure you’re clear about the facts.
 Approach sensitive and second-hand information thoughtfully.